 Limited program entry and editing capabilities are provided in Immediate Mode by means of the AUTO, DELETE, EDIT, LIST [IF], LISTO, LOAD, NEW, RENUMBER and SAVE commands, but in the case of large programs you are recommended to use either the BBC BASIC for Windows or BBC BASIC for SDL 2.0 IDE.
 The LOAD command will load a program in internal (tokenised) format or as a plain-text file (line numbers will be added if necessary).
 A BASIC program may be executed automatically by specifying it as a command-line parameter (it must be in tokenised format) or by giving it the same name as the executable but with a .bbc extension.

-The Console Mode editions incorporate an assembler for the appropriate CPU (a 64-bit x86 assembler in the case of the Windows, MacOS* and Linux editions, and a 32-bit ARM assembler in the case of the Raspbian edition).
+The Console Mode editions incorporate an assembler for the appropriate CPU (a 64-bit x86 assembler in the case of the Windows, MacOS* and Linux editions, and a 32-bit or 64-bit ARM assembler in the case of the Raspberry Pi editions).
 You can access Application Program Interface (API) functions from assembler code and from BASIC (using the SYS statement), allowing an experienced programmer to produce sophisticated applications.

 These editions are entirely free and may be downloaded for the supported platforms as follows :